-- (C) The Program Administrators shall coordinate with Regional Administrators and the Clean Jobs Workforce Hubs Network Program to ensure execution, performance, partnerships, marketing, and program access across the State that is as consistent as possible while respecting regional differences.
-The Program Administrators shall work with partner community-based organizations in their respective regions and Program Delivery Areas to deliver the Program. - (D) The Program Administrators shall collaborate to create and publish an employer "Hiring Returning Residents" handbook that includes benefits expectations of hiring returning residents, guidance how to recruit, hire, and retain returning residents, quidance on how to access state and federal tax credits and incentives, resources from federal and state, guidance on how to update company policies to support hiring and supporting returning residents, and 1 an understanding of the harm in one-size fits all 2 policies toward returning residents.
-The handbook 3 4 shall be updated every 5 years or more frequently if 5 needed to ensure its contents are accurate.
-The handbook shall be made available on the Department's 6 7 website.

-- (E) The Program Administrators shall work with potential employers and employers who hire graduates to collect data needed to ensure program participant success and to evaluate success of the program, including, but not limited to: - (i) candidates interviewed and hiring status; - (ii) graduate employment status, such as hire date, salary grade changes, hours worked, and separation date; - (iii) key demographics by project or project category; and - (iv) continuing education and certifications gained by program graduates.
+- (D) The Program Administrators shall collaborate to create and publish an employer "Hiring Returning Residents" handbook that includes benefits expectations of hiring returning residents, guidance recruit, hire, and retain returning how to residents, guidance on how to access state and federal tax credits and incentives, resources from federal and state, quidance on how to update company policies to support hiring and supporting returning residents, and an understanding of the harm in one-size fits all policies toward returning residents.
+The handbook shall be updated every 5 years or more frequently if needed to ensure its contents are accurate. handbook shall be made available on the Department's website. - (E) The Program Administrators shall work with potential employers and employers who hire graduates to collect data needed to ensure program participant success and to evaluate success of the program, including, but not limited to: - (i) candidates interviewed and hiring status; - (ii) graduate employment status, such as hire date, salary grade changes, hours worked, and separation date; - (iii) key demographics by project or project category; and

+(iv) continuing education and certifications gained by program graduates.

-Administrators The Program will work potential employers to promote company policies to support hiring and supporting returning residents via employee/employer liability, coverage, insurance, bonding, training, hiring practices, and retention support.
+Program Administrators will work potential employers to promote company policies to support hiring and supporting returning residents via employee/employer liability, coverage, insurance, bonding, training, hiring practices, and retention support.
 The Program Administrator will provide services such as, but not limited to, job coaching and financial coaching to program graduates to support their employment longevity.
 The Program Administrators shall report data needed to ensure program participant success and to evaluate success of the program to the Department, Regional Administrators, and Advisory Board.

-- The Program Administrators shall identify clean energy job opportunities and assist participants in achieving employment.
-The program shall include at least one job fair; include job placement discussions with clean energy employers; establish a partnership with Illinois solar energy businesses and trade associations to identify solar employers that support and hire returning residents, and; involve the Department, Regional Administrators, and the Advisory Board in finding employment for participants and graduates in the solar power and energy efficiency industries. - (G) The Program Administrators shall work with graduates to maintain contact, including quarterly check-ins, and ensure access to the necessary mental health, case management, and other support services, both during the program and after graduation, to ensure they are successful in the clean energy jobs sector. - (2) Community Organizations.
+(F) The Program Administrators shall identify clean energy job opportunities and assist participants in achieving employment.
+The program shall include at least one job fair; include job placement discussions with clean energy employers; establish a partnership with Illinois solar energy businesses and trade associations to identify solar employers that support and hire returning residents, and; involve the Department, Regional Administrators, and the Advisory Board in finding employment for participants and graduates in the solar power and energy efficiency industries.

+- (G) The Program Administrators shall work with graduates to maintain contact, including quarterly check-ins, and ensure access to the necessary mental health, case management, and other support services, both during the program and after graduation, to ensure they are successful in the clean energy jobs sector. - (2) Community Organizations.
 Program Administrators may contract with local community-based organizations to provide program elements at each facility.
 Contracts with local community-based organizations shall be initially competitively selected by the Department within 330 days after the effective date of this Act and shall be subsequently competitively selected by the Department every 5 years.
-Community-based organizations delivering the program elements outlined may provide all elements required or may subcontract to other entities for the provision of portions of program elements, including, but not limited to, administrative soft and hard skills for program participants, delivery of specific training(s) in core curriculum, or provision of other functions for program delivery compliance.
-The Department the Regional Administrators shall collaborate to develop uniform minimum contractual requirements for competitively selected community-based organizations to Program, uniform minimum provide the contractual requirements for all Program subcontracts, and uniform templates for Requests For Proposals for all Program subcontracts.
+Community-based organizations delivering the program elements outlined may provide all elements required or may subcontract to other entities for the provision of portions of program elements, including, but not limited to, administrative soft and hard skills for program participants, delivery of specific training(s) in core curriculum, or provision of other support functions for program delivery compliance.
+The Department and the Regional Administrators shall collaborate to develop uniform minimum contractual requirements for competitively selected community-based organizations to provide the Program, uniform minimum contractual requirements for all Program subcontracts, and uniform templates for Requests For Proposals for all Program subcontracts.